-We are not currently accepting applications for Fire Fighters at this time.
-Please check the Human Resources webpage to check the status of our recruitment process.
+We are currently not accepting applications for Fire Fighters at this time.
+Please check the Human Resources webpage to initiate our recruitment process.

 Fire Auxiliary and Fire Explorer Programs